Christopher-Quattrocchi/research-and-planning/README.md

 Trading bot works!
 Placing and making trades on the exchange.
 Must be run through the command line.
 This is great, but I don't think it's actually supposed to work yet?

+Trial run in progress

+Next will be enabling it to give error messages.

+Note: people on the statistical arbitrage discord are saying that it can be very hard to make a profit like this because of gas fees.
+This is something I will have to address with my bot, either by finding some formula to tell me the max acceptable gas fee while making a profit, or by diversifying the trading strategies that the bot can use (or both)

+Learning how to deploy the bot to the cloud